 The obsessive attachment to our mortal remains is a deeply seeded and timeless facet of the human condition.
-So much so, that we take for granted the strange mementos we keep of our passed loved ones.
+So much so that we take for granted the strange mementos we keep from our passed loved ones.
 Perhaps, in our inability to understand death, we have normalized these postmortem rituals to comfort us in the face of the profoundly unknowable.
-Or maybe these funerary rites, passed down through the millennia conceal some true and meaningful way to keep us connected to the dead.
+Or, maybe, these funerary rites, passed down through the millennia, conceal some true and meaningful way to keep us connected to the dead.

-It wasn’t until ten days later that his body was found and recovered, however it was so badly decomposed and ravaged by animal predation, that he was only identified by his clothes and a small book of Keats’ poetry found in his pocket.
-By quarantine law, the body was required to be cremated as soon as it was brought to shore.
-Which was performed by a group of his friends.
+It wasn’t until ten days later that his body was recovered, however it was so badly decomposed and ravaged by animal predation that he was only identified by his clothes and a small book of Keats’ poetry found in his pocket.
+By quarantine law, the body was required to be cremated as soon as it was brought to shore, which was performed by a group of his friends.
 Mary Shelley was not present for the event, as it was customarily discouraged for women to attend funerals at the time.

-There are many telling’s of the cremation of Percy Bysshe Shelley, all with varying details.
-One of the most popular versions describe his heart as being somehow resistant to the flames, which inspired one of his friends, Edward Trelawny, to reach into the pyre and pluck it out.
-However it was managed, the heart was then given to Mary Shelley, who kept it until her death.
+There are many tellings of the cremation of Percy Bysshe Shelley, all with varying details.
+One of the most popular versions describes his heart as being somehow resistant to the flames, which inspired one of his friends, Edward Trelawny, to reach into the pyre and to pluck it out.
+However, it was managed, the heart was then given to Mary Shelley who kept it until her death.

-Considering the players at hand, the story became mythologized, and eventually forgotten over the years.
-That was until her death in 1851, when among her belongings was found the heart of her dead husband wrapped in the pages of one of his best-known works “Adonais”.
+Considering the players at hand, the story became mythologized over the years.
+That was until her death in 1851, when, among her belonging, the heart of her dead husband was found wrapped in the pages of one of his best-known works, Adonais.
 Accounts of this vary, though all agree that the total sum of his remains now lie in the churchyard of St Peter’s Church in Bournemouth.

 An excerpt from Adonais: